 If you’re a beneficiary, seeking assistance in choosing the right plan for you, you’ve come to the right place.
 We’re here to answer any questions or concerns.

-Enrolling in a Part D Drug Plan saves you money for medications that can be very expensive.
-We can help you by enrolling online here or you can give us a call at the number above.
+Enrolling in a Part D Drug Plan saves you money for drugs that can be costly.
+We can help you by joining online here, or you can give us a call at the number above.